The Ten Best Wholesome Games On Switch. What exactly makes a game wholesome?

 But none of these match the gnawing, stomach-squeezing terror I feel when I gaze at Death Stranding’s cities.
 For all its monsters and piss mushrooms, Hideo Kojima’s genre-blending outing tries to deliver a message of hope.
 It’s set in a future where, thanks to a cataclysmic world-warping event, America is a near-wasteland.
 Humanity survives in scattered but heavily protected cities, and only you, Sam “Ride with Norman Reedus” Porter Bridges, can put the country back together.
 Aidan Herron's Blog - Ori and the Will of the Wisps: Destroying Hope.
 The following blog post, unless otherwise noted, was written by a member of Gamasutra’s community.

 It's a remarkable movie that both romanticizes and documents an era of racing that was unconscionably dangerous to drivers and spectators, but was also beautiful and exciting in a way that is very different from modern racing.
 The movie certainly finds something ghoulish about the culture surrounding racing at the time, and posits that drivers of the era must have been raging narcissists who would rather die trapped in a burning race car than go to therapy.
-But it also shows how different the race courses were, how each one had a distinct identity, and how drivers had to pilot crude, dangerous machines through these labyrinths with almost no margin for error.
 Despite the Outrage, Doctor Who Is Less 'Woke' Than It's Been in Decades.
 With rumors circulating that Jodie Whittaker may depart the lead role at the end of her third season, it seems right to reflect upon her time in the TARDIS.